phowden/rungs-against-the-site/content/Locations/Eye of Avarice.md

 Seat of power of the [[Runelord]] of Greed, [[Karzoug]]

-[[Mersoolian Threce]] left behind a sketch of the tower, with notes of him trying to figure out the details of the sketch.

 # Keys to the [[Eye of Avarice]]
 - The [[Rungs Against the Seven]] have been collecting pieces to a set of 3 keys (unknowingly at first)
 - The letter from [[Skabatha Nightshade]] to [[Bavlorna Blightstraw]] revealed that the keys are to the [[Eye of Avarice]]